 - One representative from the office of Ward 3 Councilmember Cheh; and

 - Ward 3 State Board of Education Representative.

-The Working Group began meeting in May 2017 with a draft report issued in December 2018.
+The Working Group began meeting in May 2017 with a final report issued in February 2019.
 Key points included:

 - No feasible solutions for adding capacity other than return old Hardy School building to public service